 Elizabeth Carter (1717-1806) first made her name in 1758 with her English translation of the work of the Greek philosopher Epictetus, for which she was acclaimed by Samuel Johnson as the ‘best Greek scholar in England’.
 Carter also published numerous essays, articles, and translations and was an influential member of the Blue Stockings Society.

 The letters and works of Mrs Elizabeth Montagu

 Second revised edition, 1825

 Elizabeth Montagu (1718-1800) - known as 'Queen of the Blue Stockings' for her involvement in organising and hosting literary salons - was a celebrated Patron of the Arts and Literature.
 She wrote the important An Essay on the Writings and Genius of Shakespeare (1769) and was the author of many letters to leading figures of her age.
 Her letters were not published until after her death.

 First edition, 1791

 Mary Robinson was an actress, poet, dramatist, novelist and celebrity figure, and the subscribers' list to this collection of poetry featured many royal subscribers, along with Sir Joshua Reynolds and R.B.
 Sheridan.
 This copy is bound and inscribed with the personal insignia of Victorian writer Violet Fane, pseudonym of Mary, Baroness Currie.

 The new family receipt-book

 Maria Rundell’s cookery books sold many thousands of copies in the nineteenth century.
-Chawton House Library holds a copy of A New System of Domestic Cookery and this one: The new family receipt-book, containing eight hundred truly valuable receipts in various branches of domestic economy selected from the works of British and foreign writers of unquestionable experience and authority, and from the attested communications of scientific friends.
+Chawton House holds a copy of A New System of Domestic Cookery and this one: The new family receipt-book, containing eight hundred truly valuable receipts in various branches of domestic economy selected from the works of British and foreign writers of unquestionable experience and authority, and from the attested communications of scientific friends.